What Is Xerostomia?

 FACT

-Adequate hydration is important, but it does not replace saliva.
-Water does not contain the enzymes, mucins, and immunoglobulins present in natural saliva.
+Adequate hydration matters, but it doesn't replace saliva.
+Water lacks the enzymes, mucins, and immunoglobulins found in natural saliva.
 Patients with severe hyposalivation need specific treatment.

 MYTH